thataustin/website/_posts/2011-10-22-javascript_function_forms.md

 # Javascript function forms

-For a lot of my relatively inexperienced javascript life, I've had a lot of miconceptions about the different ways to create functions.
-This article is quite possible useless since there are so many good articles on the topic, but I'm going to blog about it anyway...possibly because I'm in dire need of a way to pass the time until my new pool cue arrives in the mail.
+For a lot of my relatively inexperienced javascript life, I've held miconceptions about the different ways to create functions.
+This article is quite possibly useless since there are so many good articles on the topic, but I'm going to blog about it anyway...maybe because I'm in dire need of a way to pass the time until my new pool cue arrives in the mail.

 First off, I don't remember where exactly I learned these things, so I'll just give credit to [Mr. Douglas Crockford](http://www.crockford.com/), the source of most all vanilla JS knowledge.